pratapladhani/mcs-labs/labs/setup-for-success/README.md

 #### Get a production environment

 14. In anticipation of a future ALM lab where we will deploy customizations from `DEV` to `PROD`, **request** a production envrionment to be created for your user.
-Simply use the workshop agent (the same that provided user credentials at the beginning of the training) and ask `Get a production environment`.
+Simply use the **Workshop Agent** (the same that provided user credentials at the beginning of the training) and ask `Get a production environment`.
 The environment will be automatically created for you.
 This will take a few minutes to provision and to show up, but you will be notified in your training tenant Outlook mailbox when it is ready.

 > [!IMPORTANT]
 > - Access the workshop agent in the same location as when you created your training user account.